 2022 1.
 Dave Ketchen (Auburn University) / 2.
 Kevin Dooley (Arizona State University)

-2021 Lutz Kaufman, WHU Otto Beisheim School of Management
+2021 Lutz Kaufmann, WHU Otto Beisheim School of Management

 2019 Lisa Ellram, Miami University